New York governor sets April 28 for special election

 Cuomo has repeatedly said that holding the special election the same day as the presidential primary would save money.

 Collins resigned Sept.
-30. he pleaded guilty the next day to leaking confidential information about a pharmaceutical company’s clinical trials to his son and others.
+30. He pleaded guilty the next day to leaking confidential information about a pharmaceutical company’s clinical trials to his son and others.
 He was sentenced in January to two years and two months in federal prison.

 Republican leaders in the western New York district have endorsed state Sen. Chris Jacobs for Collins‘ seat.
 He will face Democrat Nate McMurray, who nearly unseated Collins in 2018 when he ran for a fourth term while under indictment.